Hongyi6328/MetaNDroids_Orbital2022/README.md

 **You can set the project image by simply clicking on the default info icon at the top.** You may also want to give a good name to your new project, and talk about what it is about and how to participate in the project description section.
 Finally, do not forget to set the number of actions you need and the reward for each action.
 The latter will affect the ranking of your project. **Higher Participation Point reward will definitely grab more people's attention.**

 Make sure that you have sufficient PP balance to launch the project.
 Once the project is created, PPs for it will be deducted from your account and saved in a temporary deposit first, which is called the **"project balance"**.
 After a user redeems a verification code, the corresponding amount of PPs will be transferred from the balance to the user.
-This mechanism will be discussed later here [comment]: <> (link).

 Click on the **"Submit"** button at the top right to submit this project.
 Upon successful submission, you will receive an email along with **a list of valid verification codes** for the project. **Manage them properly, and give them to your participants at the right time** (once you think that they completed an action).
 If you did not receive that email, click on the "Submit" button again.

 ## Edit Your Projects
 There is a need to manage and edit the projects you posted, too!
 In the **"View Project"** view, if you are the host of the project, the **"Edit"** button will be visible, hovering at the top right.
 Click on that to modify everything as if you are creating a new project, just with one slight difference -- **The number of actions needed cannot be smaller than the actual number of actions done.**

 Remember the concept of **project balance** mentioned in the above section?
 This is helpful when we have to refund some PPs to you after editing.
-More on that later. [comment]: <> (link).
 If you deposited more PPs previously than you need now, the additional part will be refunded to you immediately.
 Conversely, if the amount in the project balance is not enough, you need to pay more PPs now.
 So again, make sure you have sufficient amount.

 If unfortunately, not enough actions have been taken and you have been waiting for so long, you can **get full refund by setting the number of actions needed to be equal to the actual number.**